samuellihn/obsidian-freeview/docs/Electric Charge.md

 A **ground** is attached, so those electrons will flow into the ground due to repulsive force

-After both the ground and the negatively charged object are taken away, the object is left with a postiive (opposite) net charge because it lose all its electrons
+After both the ground and the negatively charged object are taken away, the object is left with a positive (opposite) net charge because it lose all its electrons

 **Only happens with conductors**, the electrons must be able to move freely!
 Initial negatively charged object **cannot touch anything**